-- 1.8.
+- 1.7.
 The Board has established three standing Board Committees to assist with the effective discharge of its duties, as follows: - a.
 Audit and Risk Management Committee (ARMC). - b.
 Nomination and Remuneration Committee (NRC). - c.
-Safety, Health and Sustainability Committee (SHSC). - 1.9.
+Safety, Health and Sustainability Committee (SHSC). - 1.8.
 All three Committees have at least three members.
 Each Committee operates under a specific Charter approved by the Board.
-The Board regularly reviews the appropriateness of the existing committee structure, as well as the membership and Charter of each Committee. - 1.10.
-Qube's current Board and Committee Charters are available on Qube's website at: http://www.qube.com.au/about/corporate-governance.
+The Board regularly reviews the appropriateness of the existing committee structure, as well as the membership and Charter of each Committee. - 1.9.
+Qube's current Board and Committee Charters are available on Qube's website at: www.qube.com.au/about/corporate-governance.
 Further details regarding the Committees, as at the end of the Reporting Period, are set out in the table below.

-Committee Members and Composition Role Audit and Risk Management Committee The members of the Committee are: Stephen Mann (Chair) Sam Kaplan Nicole Hollows Note: Mr Mann replaced Mr Kaplan as Chair with effect from 12 November 2021.
-The Chair and all of the members of the Committee are independent non-executive directors.
+Committee Members and Composition Role Audit and Risk Management Committee The members of the Committee are: Stephen Mann (Chair) Sam Kaplan Nicole Hollows The Chair and all of the members of the Committee are independent non-executive directors.
 The Chairman of the Board, while not a member, attends all Committee meetings.
 The primary responsibility of the Committee is to review the integrity of Qube's financial reporting process and to report the results of its activities to the Board.
-Other responsibilities of the Committee include: reviewing the adequacy of Qube's corporate reporting processes and internal control framework. reviewing compliance with legal and regulatory obligations. assessing the integrity of the financial reporting process. overseeing the relationship with, and the independence of, the external auditor. advising on the provision of non-audit services by the external auditor. reviewing the fees payable to the auditor for audit and non-audit work. overseeing the relationship with, and provision of internal audit services by, the internal auditor. reviewing Qube's enterprise-wide risk management framework and risk appetite and their reporting. overseeing Qube's enterprise wide risk portfolio and ensuring appropriate allocation of responsibility for specific risks. identifying, managing and reporting on, significant existing, new and emerging risks including control and mitigation measures. overseeing operation of Qube's compliance systems and Qube's corporate governance processes. consulting with, and as appropriate referring to, the SHSC and the NRC matters that may be within the areas of responsibility of those Committees under their Charters.
+Other responsibilities of the Committee include: reviewing the adequacy of Qube's corporate reporting processes and internal control framework. reviewing compliance with legal and regulatory obligations. assessing the integrity of the financial reporting process. overseeing the relationship with, and the independence of, the external auditor. advising on the provision of non-audit services by the external auditor. reviewing the fees payable to the auditor for audit and non-audit work. overseeing the relationship with, and provision of internal audit services by, the internal auditor. reviewing Qube's enterprise-wide risk management framework and risk appetite and their reporting. overseeing Qube's enterprise wide risk portfolio and ensuring appropriate allocation of responsibility for specific risks. identifying, managing and reporting on, significant existing, new and emerging risks including control and mitigation measures. overseeing operation of Qube's compliance systems and Qube's corporate governance processes.